pderichs/kalkulator/README.md

 - FEAT: Add application settings (e.g. size of undo steps)
 - DOC: Add explanation of functions (especially behaviour of eq)
 - FEAT: Cell comments
+- BUG: Something (CLion?) is creating a "Testing" folder on the root with every build

 # DONE